er-jpg/hn-ag/README.md

 ## Testing and code quality

 ### Testing
-To run tests just run in the root folder of the repo `mix test`.
+To run tests just run in the root folder of the repo `mix test --no-start`.
 Or you can run the command inside each application in the `apps` folder individually.

 ### Test coverage
 When checking test coverage you can just run `MIX_ENV=test mix coveralls -u`.
 Plase note to use the `-u` flag when running from the root directory.